Breast Reduction Surgery Cost and Procedure Information

 - Potentially reduce the size of the nipple and/or areola

 In many cases, breast reduction also includes breast uplift (mastopexy).
-Combining these two treatments can create a better aesthetic result.
+Combining these two procedures can create a better aesthetic result.
 Whether or not your surgeon suggests including breast uplift to your treatment depends on how much smaller you want your breasts to be.
 Generally, smaller reduction amounts do not require a breast uplift.

-Keep in mind your surgeon will be able to tell you during your consultation the specific details of what a breast reduction can achieve for you.
+Keep in mind your surgeon will be able to tell you during your free consultation the specific details of what a breast reduction can achieve for you.

-This surgery generally lasts 1.5 to 3 hours depending on some factors including how much tissue will be removed.
+Breast reduction surgery generally lasts 1.5 to 3 hours depending on some factors including how much tissue will be removed.
 It is always performed when the patient is under general anaesthetic, meaning they are given medicine that forces them into a dreamless sleep.

 The type of incision your surgeon uses is separate to the technique they will use to remove the excess tissue.
 This means there are many different procedures your surgeon can choose from in order to get you results catered to your body and results you want.